Connection and setup ESP8266 to Arduino IDE

 Bread Board MB-102_ESP8266

 Before programming the microcontroller, I suggest connecting an LED to the ESP8266 using a primitive wiring scheme as an example.
 To do this, we will need a resistor to reduce the current, since our LED is designed for a voltage of max 2.8V, then in order to prevent it from burning out, we will connect a resistor with a nominal value of 220 Ohms to it in series.
-To initially check the operation of the LED, let's connect it to the ESP8266 pin with label 3v output to the plus of the LED (long leg), then connect a resistor to the short leg of the LED, and other the resistor leg to the pin of the microcontroller with label G, in the end everything looks like this (the connection chain is shown in yellow):
+To initially check the operation of the LED, let's connect it to the ESP8266 pin with label 3v output to the plus of the LED (long leg), then connect a resistor to the short leg of the LED, and second the resistor leg to the pin of the microcontroller with label G, in the end everything looks like this (the connection chain is shown in yellow):

 esp8266_led_resistor

-Changing the address of the LED leg on ESP8266.
+6. Changing the address of the LED leg on ESP8266.

 void setup() {